Configuring the Logging System¶

 SET 'com.denodo.vdb.util.log.obfuscate.ip' = 'false';

-If you do not want to disable all log obfuscation, execute this:
+To disable all log obfuscation, execute this:

 SET 'com.denodo.vdb.util.log.obfuscate' = 'false';